Binfield, Isle of Wight

 Binfield is a hamlet on the Isle of Wight near Newport.
 It primarily lies along the A3054 road, which runs from Newport to East Cowes and Ryde.

-The primary site of interest in Binfield is Island Harbour Marina, with the remainder being a number of farms and houses, particularly those running along East Cowes Road.
+The primary site of interest in Binfield is Island Harbour Marina, formerly known as Binfield Marina.
+The remaining highlights include a number of farms and houses, particularly those running along East Cowes Road.

+In 2008, The People reported that electrician Arthur Reeder kept a collection of 190 Royal Mail post boxes on his four-acre property in Binfield.